shrey265/stock_view_application/README.md

     "password":123
     }
 * Add favourite stocks to favourite by a `POST` request on url `https://stock-view-application.vercel.app/add_favourites?username=shrey`
-* Body of the request will contain a list of favourite stocks {
+* Body of the request will contain a list of favourite stocks (stock name has to be present in the data, these are just examples)
+{
   "favourites": ["HDFC","MAHINDRA", "ULTRATECH CM", "SBI", "AMERICAN EXPRESS"] }
 * Delete a stock from favourites by a `DELETE` request on url `/delete_favourite?username=shrey&stock=HDFC` change the name of the stock in url to delete that stock.
 * `/refresh` to refresh the stock data for last 50 days.
 * This will create a child process which will run the script `node fetch_data.js -f`.
-* Refresh feature is not working at this deployment https://stock-view-application.vercel.app/ because the app is hosted as a serverless function thus creating a child process is a headache.
+* Note: The refresh feature is not working at this deployment https://stock-view-application.vercel.app/ because the app is hosted as a serverless function thus creating a child process is a headache.
+So I have commented the end point for `/refresh`.
+To test it just uncomment the code after cloning the repository.